pjrose/XeryonEtherCAT/README.md

 Each command is executed through the high-level service API and publishes an acknowledgement message regardless of success, including the error text when something fails.

-Use the console harness' menu option **11) Toggle MQTT bridge** or the Avalonia UI controls to start/stop the bridge.
+Use the console harness' menu option **11) Toggle MQTT bridge** or the WPF UI controls to start/stop the bridge.
 Once connected all status/fault events are relayed while the application continues to operate normally.

 ## Working with `IEthercatDriveService`